-Densities for option B are determined based on the contiguous acres held in single ownership as of April 28, that have not been already been used as of the adoption of the 2010 revision of the Comprehensive plan.
+Densities for option B are determined based on the contiguous acres held in single ownership as of April 28, 1981 that have not been already been used as of the adoption of the May 18, 2010 revision of the Comprehensive Plan.
 Option B requires using two densities/splits (35x2=70 acres) for all remaining builds as of 2010.
-(Thus, if a landowner had 6 densities as of 1981 and used 2 of those before 2010, they would have 4 remaining densities.
-If they then chose to use option B, they would have 2 remaining builds at 1 per 70 acres).
+Once Option A or B are utilized, that option must be used for the rest of the densities on that property.
+Example: If a property had 6 densities as of April 28, 1981 and used 2 of those before May 18, 2010, it would have 4 remaining densities.
+If Option B were used, the property would have 2 remaining builds at 1 per 70 acres.

-This policy is not meant to require or encourage

-70-acre dwelling unit lots; rather landowners are encouraged to create smaller clustered dwelling unit lots that meet the siting criteria of this plan.
+This policy is not meant to require or encourage 70-acre dwelling unit lots; rather landowners are encouraged to create smaller clustered dwelling unit lots that meet the siting criteria of this plan.

-- (1) Option B Siting Criteria: Landowners may cross up to 300 linear feet historically cropped lands to reach pasture or woodlands with a residential driveway if all of the following criteria are met: - (a) The landowner records with the Dane County Register of Deeds either a deed restriction document or a conservation easement that prohibits nonfarm development on 70 acres of agricultural land for each nonfarm lot created.
-The town will also record deed notice documents on the entire 1981 farm indicating that further nonfarm development on the original farm is limited to no more than one unit per 70 acres.
+(1) Option B Siting Criteria: Landowners may cross no more than 300 linear feet of historically cropped lands to reach pasture or woodlands with a residential driveway, if all of the following criteria are met:

-- (b) Deed restrictions or conservation easements must run in favor of, at a minimum, both the Town of Primrose and Dane County Board of Supervisors. - (c) Additional, restricted, density units not used for proposed nonfarm development may be transferred to other properties if the town develops a Transfer of Development Rights (TDR) program, or may be sold as part of a future town Purchase of Development Rights (PDR)
+- (a) The landowner records with the Dane County Register of Deeds either a deed restriction document or a conservation easement that prohibits nonfarm development on 70 acres of agricultural land for each nonfarm lot created.
+The town will also record deed notice documents on the entire 1981 farm indicating that further nonfarm development on the original farm is limited to no more than one unit per 70 acres. - (b) Deed restrictions or conservation easements must run in favor of, at a minimum, both the Town of Primrose and Dane County Board of Supervisors. - (c) Additional, restricted, density units not used for proposed nonfarm development may be transferred to other properties if the town develops a Transfer of Development Rights (TDR) program, or may be sold as part of a future town Purchase of Development Rights (PDR)